Abdelrahman-ammar/Content-Based-Image-Retreival/README.md

 ## Project Structure
-- [FLOWERS](./FLOWERS/) : Contains the dataset where I trained the 2 versions

 - [FlowersRetreival](./FlowersRetreival.py/) : Project Version using LSH , contains also Functions and classes used in this project
     - [Streamlit App](./streamlit_app.py) : Deployment using Streamlit and functions in the [FlowersRetreival](./FlowersRetreival.py)